 Example number two: Because most men don’t want to hear about periods or see any sign of their existence at all, millions of girls across the world drop out of school every year because they’re afraid of having an accident in front of their male peers.
 MILLIONS.
 Can you imagine what this world would be like if millions more people finished high school?
 All the inventions, new businesses, and scientific discoveries we would see!
 All the children who would have enough food because both of their parents could work and earn money!
 All the hospitals that would have more doctors!
 All the schools that would have more teachers!
 All the countries that would have more female politicians and thus a more balanced and representative government!

 Example number three: Not talking about periods keeps men and women separated in a way that hurts us as individuals and hurts our society.
 Chinese swimmer Fu Yuanhui recently said in an interview after losing an Olympic relay race, “It’s because my period came yesterday, so I felt particularly tired…” First off, she’s a hero because she broke some serious societal barriers by saying this.
 Secondly, multiple sources reported that many Chinese people, men and women alike, were shocked to learn that women can swim on their periods, much less that their periods could affect their performance.

 Wait, back up.
 THIS MEANS THEY DIDN’T KNOW TAMPONS EXISTED.
-If people can’t talk about tampons, then how can we have serious conversations about birth control, sex education, pregnancy, miscarriages, and abortion?
-How can we come together and fight for women’s rights if women don’t have the right to talk about our experiences and be heard?
-If we’re ever going to truly be equal, then we need to talk openly about one another’s lives and actually listen to each other.
-This silencing is a very clear form of oppression and all of us are responsible for changing it.
+If people can’t talk about tampons, then how can we have serious conversations about birth control, sex education, pregnancy, miscarriage, abortion?
+How can we come together and fight for women’s rights if women don’t have the right to talk about our everyday experiences?
+If we’re ever going to truly be equal, then we have to talk openly about one another’s lives, and we have to actually listen to each other.
+This silencing is a very clear form of oppression, and all of us can do something to change it.